oskardudycz/event-driven.io/content/posts/2026-04-26--vibing_harness_and_ooda_loops/index.en.md

 It's not about vibing, but it's also not about analysis paralysis.

-I hope you're now better equipped to think about when vibing — with beer or without, with LLMs or without — actually helps, and when it doesn't.
+I hope you're now better equipped to think about when vibing, with beer or without, with LLMs or without, actually helps, and when it doesn't.

 Vibe coding is just high-frequency steering.
 It only works if you have a Harness: a mechanical way to observe and orient, so you don't steer the whole project into a wall.